oswaldblckoff/Simple-Password-Generator-Chrome-Extension/README.md

 2. In Chrome, open `chrome://extensions/`.
 3. Enable **Developer Mode**.
 4. Click **Load Unpacked Extension** and select the project folder.
-5. The extension icon will appear in the browser toolbar.
+5. The extension icon will appear in the browser toolbar!

 ---